 Not only that, but we also put ourselves under pressure to succeed to keep getting the approval.

-And because we’re trying to win our family’s approval we stretch ourselves thin financially as we spend most of our salary to help others out, even when we don’t have enough for ourselves.
+When we’re trying to win our family’s approval we stretch ourselves thin financially and spend money we don't have to buy their approval.

 I saw this first hand with my mom, who spent her life trying to win over her parents’ approval by being the golden child - doing the right thing and supporting her siblings and their children.